-A benefit-cost analysis (BCA) was developed based on benefit quantification methods and assumptions used in FEMA tools such as the FEMA BCA Toolkit version 6.0 and HAZUS.
+A BCA was developed based on benefit quantification methods and assumptions used in FEMA tools such as the FEMA BCA Toolkit version 6.0 and MH-HAZUS.
 Each of the projects had a BCA report associated with it.
-The results of these reports concluded with a benefit cost ratio (BCR) for each project which is reported below.
+The results of these reports concluded with a BCR for each project which is reported below.
 For a summary of each FMP, refer to the one-page summary attached in Appendix 5-5.